babadro/burn/burn-book/src/examples.md

 # Examples

-In the [next chapter](./basic-workflow) you'll have the opportunity to implement the whole Burn `guide` example yourself in a step by step manner.
+In the [next chapter](./basic-workflow) you'll implement the whole Burn `guide` example yourself in a step by step manner.

 Many additional Burn examples are available in the